oracle-livelabs/converged/microservices-cicd/walkthrough-jenkins-liquibase/walkthrough-jenkins-liquibase.md

     ![Console Output](images/console-output.png " ")

-   The Console Output will show that Liquibase created the schema INVENTORYUSER1, created the INVENTORYUSER1.INVENTORY table, and loaded static data into the table.
+   The Console Output will show that Liquibase created the schema INVENTORYUSER1 and the INVENTORYUSER1.INVENTORY table, and loaded static data into the table.

 ## Task 3: Development Workflow